YES! And Here’s a Simple Checklist Approach to Identifying the Needs for Your Current Project AND Future Needs

 Globalization: Website Localization on a Multi-market Scale

 One more term to throw in for good measure.
-“Globalization” is the process of making your website world ready or internationalized.
+“Globalization” or “website localization” is the process of making your website world ready or internationalized.
 While marketers know that it is difficult or impossible to be all things to all people, the goal here is to make the website functional and accessible to a global audience that is not limited to just a few countries or locations.

 Global companies that make the effort to reach their target personas in their native languages in their countries will win market share.
 Making the investment to create localized websites demonstrates that you care about your global audience and that you want to provide them with the best user experience.
 It also helps you attract and retain more loyal customers across the globe.